Code-Institute-Submissions/GurraT-LittleS/README.md

 - Removed unused classes and junc-code

 - Optimized the size of my image using Image resizer (see Credit-section)

+Connect to ReportAnIssue.html

+- Aligned FirstName and LastName input beside each other using exampel from w3school (see Credit-section) adding following code
+    * form class="form-inline"

+- Locked the size of the text-area following comments from Simon on Stack Overflow adding following code
+    * #DescriptionOfIssue {resize: none;}

 ### Known Bugs